What We’ve Learned About Online Teaching: The 6 Ingredients Of A Successful Online Math Lesson

 Teaching online, you can refer to notes and prompts to yourself without issues.

-You can also do this by providing links to online versions of the sorts of concrete resources children might have access to in class like base ten blocks, a place value grid (including decimals) or a multiplication chart.
+You can also do this by providing links to online versions of the sorts of concrete resources children might have access to in class, like base ten blocks, a place value grid (including decimals) or a multiplication chart.

-Once you’ve made the effort to do this once, then your slides will be online ready for any future lessons.
+Once you’ve made the effort to do this once, then your slides will be online and ready for any future lessons.

-Adding additional slides to your own lessons might seem like extra work, but the benefits down the line will make the effort more than worth it!
+Adding additional slides to your lessons might seem like extra work, but the benefits down the line will make the effort more than worth it!

 Whether you’re on Zoom, Skype, Googlemeet, Microsoft Teams or using your own teaching platform like we do, we hope these tips can provide you with some additional ideas to consider.